 - Oil Storage Areas: The system helps to control the fire and prevent the flames from spreading to adjacent tanks.

-- Transformer Protection: Medium velocity water spray systems are often used to cool transformers and prevent them from overheating in case of nearby fires.
+- Transformer Cooling: Medium velocity water spray systems are often used to cool transformers and prevent them from overheating in case of nearby fires.

-- Large Industrial Complexes: These systems are commonly installed in large manufacturing plants or facilities storing flammable materials.
+- Transformer Cooling: These systems are commonly installed in large manufacturing plants or facilities storing flammable materials.

 High Velocity Fire Suppression System